spolisar/Fitness/pages/Fitness Books.md

 - Super Joints by Pavel Tsatsouline
 - The Naked Warrior by Pavel Tsatsouline
-- Practical Guide of Physical Education by George Hebert -
+- Practical Guide of Physical Education by George Hebert
+- The Wim Hof Method
+- Becoming the Iceman
+- The Way of the Iceman
+-